Formal Schooling: Fashion or Fascism?

 history.
 It kills the family by monopolizing the best times of

-(from John Taylor Gatto's resignation letter, featured in The Wall Street Journal)
+childhood and by teaching disrespect for home and parents." (from John Taylor Gatto's resignation letter, featured in The Wall Street Journal)

 In examining the battle of the right to home educate across the globe, there seems to be a recurring theme; that idea that children need to be protected from the fundamentally held beliefs of their parents & exposed instead to the 'pluralistic' experiences & belief systems deemed suitable by those in governance.(see Tolstoy's Parable of the Herd)